kikixiong/kikixiong.github.io/_pages/about.md

 Hi!
 I am Jiaqi Xiong (熊嘉琪)

 I am an incoming Master student in Social Data Science at the Oxford Internet Institute, University of Oxford, starting this October.
-I obtained my dual bachelor's degree in Artificial Intelligence from the University of Aberdeen (with first degree honour) and South China Normal University (SCNU) in 2025, supervised by [Chris Norval](http://cnorval.com/).
-Currently, my research interest focus on **Graph Neural Network**, **AI for Science** and **Trustworthy AI** (equivalent).
+I obtained my dual bachelor's degree in Artificial Intelligence from the University of Aberdeen (with first-degree honours) and South China Normal University (SCNU) in 2025, where I completed my thesis under supervision of [Chris Norval](http://cnorval.com/).
+My research focuses on **graph neural networks (GNNs)** and **AI for Science**, especially DNA/RNA foundation models and the application of GNNs to biological sciences and sports analytics.
+I also maintain active interests in multi-agent systems and trustworthy AI.

 <span style="color:red">**I am actively seeking PhD positions for Fall 2026!
 If you are interested in me, please contact me!**</span>